May 24, 2023

 This report is from a recent trip taken by ICM’s Latin America representatives.

 A pastor shouts, “there is wealth in this!” during an overview of Foundations resources, as he holds a small Kingdom Cross in his hand for the first time.
 Kingdom Crosses are cross-shaped devices with various USB and cell phone ports that can plug into a computer or cell phone.
-These crosses house a microSD card that contains the full Foundations curriculum, the audio Bible and The Jesus Film in their language.
+These crosses house a microSD card that contains the full Foundations curriculum, the audio Bible, and The Jesus Film in their language.
 All vital tools in sharing and teaching the Gospel to communities that were not able to access it before.

 One pastor from Honduras was able to test out ICM’s Wi-Fi hotspots, also known as Access Points, in his neighborhood.
 He walked through the streets, asking people to connect their phones to the Access Point.
 Once connected, the pastor showed them the Foundations material.
 “It was an incredible opportunity to share the Gospel.
 Many of these people had never heard about Jesus before.
 Witnessing their curiosity about Him and answering their questions as they looked at the discipleship material on their phone was a heartwarming and exciting moment,” shared the pastor.